EMD's First SD24

 (Return to Locomotive Notes Index Page)

-Back in 1988, when I was doing research on the history of EMD's turbocharger, I ran across a news item in the GM Institute newsletter about the first installation of EMD's turbocharger design being in the on-site power plant during June 1957 to September 1958.
+Back in 1988, while doing research on the history of EMD's turbocharger, a news item was found in the GM Institute newsletter describing the first installation of EMD's turbocharger design being in the on-site power plant during June 1957 to September 1958.

 The configuration of the first SD24 from EMD included a version of a centralized air intake similar to what EMD used on the E8/E9.
 The larger air intake design addressed UP's findings in 1956-1957 that the E units tended to run hot at high speeds at UP's high altitude mainlines.
 They also did some testing on a GP9, cutting openings in the hood doors to see if a GP9 unit ran cooler (it did not).
 Within a year, UP opened up the top of the air intake winterization hatch on its E8s and E9s to increase the flow of cooling air, with its trademark snowshields being the result.
 They also used snowshields on the AiResearch turbocharged GP9s, which also used a top-mounted air intake.